The sequel to Steve Gordon’s Arthur wears its intentions on its sleeve.

 It’s certainly ambitious in its attempt to reveal the dark underbelly of much of today’s comedy.

-It is as modest and self-explanatory as its lower-case title suggests.
+The film is as modest and self-explanatory as its lower-case title suggests.

 It strives for a handheld immediacy and raw emotional power that it only intermittently achieves.

-Denis Côté’s images ostensibly detached, they somehow manage to be beautiful without ever becoming particularly pleasant to look at.
+Côté’s images ostensibly detached, they somehow manage to be beautiful without ever becoming particularly pleasant to look at.